 I always print off a set of images when I return to a city so I can share my portraits.
 I don't like the practice of paying money for a photo, because it devalues the moment and misses the point anyway.
 Photography is about more than a few pennies, it's about real experiences.
-If you're photographing a ten-yuan moment, that won't make for such a great portrait.
-If you're photographing a lovely soul who inspires your spirit, then the magic will come through.
+If you're photographing a 10 Yuan moment than I think that won't make for such a great portrait.
+If you're photographing a lovely soul who inspires your spirit then the magic will come through.

-Instead of giving money, I like to give photos.

-It's a tall ask sometimes, and once you return home the task of posting off photos is hard to prioritise.
+Instead of giving money I like to give photos.
+It's a tall ask some times and once you return home the task of posting off photos is hard to prioritise.
 When I'm fortunate enough to return to a village, however, I like to come prepared with a stash of 6x4 portraits to give back to the locals.
-Giving back a photograph means far more to the people in them than any amount of yuan or dollars.
+Giving back a photograph means far more to the people in them than any amount of Yuan or Dollars.

-My most treasured portraits from Guizhou are not even the festivals; it's the real moments of life when ethnic people are planting rice, eating a bowl of rice or pounding their purple cloth.
-The Dong people have retained their traditional clothing in spite of the influx of

-cheaper and warmer machine-made textiles.

-They grow their cotton in terraced fields, drag

-their threads down the street on narrow looms,

-dye the cloth purple and pound the finished

-product to create a semi-metallic sheen.
+My most treasured portraits from Guizhou are not even the festivals, it's the real moments of life when ethnic people are planting rice, eating a bowl of rice or pounding their purple cloth.
+The Dong people have retained their traditional clothing in spite of the influx of cheaper and warmer machine made textiles.
+They grow the cotton in terraced fields, drag their threads down the street on narrow looms, dye the cloth purple and pound the finished product to create a semi-metallic sheen.

-The ritual of the cloth is fascinating enough to fill a book, and the people of remote Dong villages still wear their fine purple cloth every day.
 The festivals are lovely, but the daily reality of people in Guizhou can be even more photogenic.